This guide provides information on how to access the e-book collection here at City, University of London.

 Yes - many of our e-books can be downloaded to your PC, mobile device or e-reader.

-Not all of our e-book providers are able to offer downloads, please check the provider specific tabs at the top of this page for further information.
+Not all of our e-book providers are able to offer downloads, please check the provider specific tabs on the left of this page for further information.

 E-books can be accessed by current staff and students of City, University of London.

 Unfortunately alumni and sconul members are not permitted to use our e-books.
 This is due to licensing restrictions imposed by e-book providers.

 We aim to purchase e-book platforms and publisher content which are accessible to all students.
 Included in this guide is information for each platform including links to accessibility standards or guidance followed, format availability, download restrictions and native accessibility tools included in platforms where available.